ironboy/ares-helper/README.md

 #### ares.testResult({})

-Save a test result for a test within a module
+Save a test result for a test within a module:

 ```js
 await ares.testResult({